EmuDeck/emudeck.github.io/docs/emulators/steamos/rpcs3.md

     * Under `Application Preference Order`, click `RPCS3`
     * Click `Remove` on the right
     * Click `Apply` in the bottom left and click `OK`
-    * The desktop file will not work in Desktop Mode, but will launch the game directly either through a terminal or through EmulationStation-DE
+    * The desktop file will not work in Desktop Mode, but will launch the game directly either through a terminal or through ES-DE and Pegasus
-10. Your game should now show up in and launch directly from EmulationStation-DE
+10. Your game should now show up in and launch directly from ES-DE and Pegasus

-If you get an `Invalid file or folder` error message, you will need to change the `Alternative Emulator` in EmulationStation-DE for PlayStation 3 to `RPCS3 Shortcut [Standalone]`.
+If you get an `Invalid file or folder` error message, you will need to change the `Alternative Emulator` in ES-DE for PlayStation 3 to `RPCS3 Shortcut [Standalone]`.

 You may also do this on a per-game basis if you are using a mix of folders and PKGs.
 On a game, press the `select` button, scroll down and select `EDIT THIS GAME'S METADATA`, scroll down and select `ALTERNATIVE EMULATOR`, select PS3 and select the corresponding format.